 About our legal teams

-The GLS consists of around 2000 qualified lawyers and legal trainees employed in about 30 Government Departments, Agencies and other public bodies.
+The GLS comprises around 2000 qualified lawyers and legal trainees providing a broad range of legal services to Government Departments, Agencies and other public bodies.
 These range from large Departments of State, for example the Department for Business, Innovation and Skills, the Home Office and the Ministry of Justice, to smaller organisations and regulatory bodies such as the Office of Fair Trading, the Health and Safety Executive and the Charity Commission.

 Because of the specific nature of their work, not all Government lawyers are part of the Government Legal Service.
 However, we maintain close links with our colleagues in, for example, the Crown Prosecution Service, the Foreign & Commonwealth Office and the Office of the Parliamentary Counsel.

 The Government Legal Service for Scotland (GLSS) is a professional community of lawyers in Government in Scotland.
 More information about the GLSS, including traineeships, can be found on the Scottish Government website.